andyet/yeti.css/README.md

 If you are compiling your stylus with the stylus command line interface, maybe directly or via a Makefile or similar, it's as easy as:

 1. `npm install yeticss --save-dev`
-2. Add "-u style" to the command: `stylus -u yeticss ./path/to/app.styl`
+2. Add "-u yeticss" to the command: `stylus -u yeticss ./path/to/app.styl`
-3. Now you can import style, or a subcomponent of style, in your app's .styl files:
+3. Now you can import yeticss, or a subcomponent of yeticss, in your app's .styl files:

     ```stylus
     @import 'yeticss'